Code: Other examples

-Codes and acronyms
+Codes in practical use

+In everyday usage of the term, "code" refers to an element of a "code system".
+For example, the "postal code of my home" is a geocode that identifies a geographical entity in a local system (e.g. ZIP Code system of U.S.).
+Typical codes are alphanumeric identifiers.

-Acronyms and abbreviations can be considered codes, and in a sense, all languages and writing systems are codes for human thought.
+Acronyms and abbreviations can be also considered "codes", and in a sense, all languages and writing systems are codes for human thought.

 International Air Transport Association airport codes are three-letter codes used to designate airports and used for bag tags.
 Station codes are similarly used on railways but are usually national, so the same code can be used for different stations if they are in different countries.

-Occasionally, a code word achieves an independent existence (and meaning) while the original equivalent phrase is forgotten or at least no longer has the precise meaning attributed to the code word.
+Occasionally, a codeword achieves an independent existence (and meaning) while the original equivalent phrase is forgotten or at least no longer has the precise meaning attributed to the codeword.
 For example, '30' was widely used in journalism to mean "end of story", and has been used in other contexts to signify "the end".